The Essential Guide to Understanding the RFP Process

-An important part of scoring is creating the right context.
-Too often, when RFPs are issued via email with attached documents, buyers score one vendor at a time.
+An important part of RFP scoring is creating the right context.
+Too often, with an RFP issued via email with attached documents, buyers score one vendor at a time.
 This makes it extremely difficult to do an “apples-to-apples” comparison.
-A better way to approach scoring is to line up questions and answers side by side.
+A better way to approach RFP scoring is to line up questions and answers side by side.
 The context then shifts from the particular vendor to the question and its associated response.
 This allows the evaluator to score the answers relative to each other, which should improve the accuracy of the evaluation.

 If your organization issued an RFP and didn’t get any good responses back, there could be a number of potential issues.